IzicTemi/End-to-End-CI-CD/README.md

 #### 1. Install dependencies in both `frontend` and `backend` folders.

-From your `cdond-cd-projectstarter` folder, use the commands:
+From your base folder, use the commands:
 ```bash
 cd frontend
 npm i
 ```
-From your `cdond-cd-projectstarter` folder, use the commands:
+From your base folder, use the commands:
 ```bash
 cd backend
 npm i